-The character of these areas will be informal and will include a mix of semi-detached and detached typologies.
+The character of this area will be informal and will include a mix of semi-detached and detached typologies.

 Streets will have an organic design and changes in levels will be absorbed by green verges and stone walls.

 Parkland Edge